Francis

 Apparatus (Figure 1) for the treatment comprises a tube 1 of

-2 at one end for supplying to the tube the gas to be treated and
+inlet 2 at one end for supplying to the tube the gas to be

-an outlet 3 at the other end for the treated gas, the tube being
+treated and an outlet 3 at the other end for the treated gas,

-sealed from communication with the exterior.
-65 The tube is
+the tube being sealed from communication with the exterior.
+65

-covering and another coil of wire 5 extends into the tube from
+insulating covering and another coil of wire 5 extends into

-electromagnetic field is applied to the gas or oil vapour
+frequency electromagnetic field is applied to the gas or oil

 A circuit of an oscillator suitable for use with the treating